awsdocs/iam-user-guide/doc_source/list_amazontranscribe.md

 ## Resources Defined by Amazon Transcribe<a name="amazontranscribe-resources-for-iam-policies"></a>

-Amazon Transcribe has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon Transcribe does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon Transcribe, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon Transcribe<a name="amazontranscribe-policy-keys"></a>